skmonir/testcase_generator/README.md

         In the example in Write mode, if we do the same in Append mode, then the file will contain both lines after Append operation.

     * ### `Test/File`
         Defines the number of testcases for each input file.
 More formally, it is used for multitest input dataset. `N\A` means there is no multitest.
-Any other numeric value means the number of testcases for each input file.
+Any other numeric value(Lets define as `T`) means the number of testcases for each input file.
+So the script/generator executable will run `T` times for a single input file.

         **Example**: Suppose we want to generate an array of 5 integers in range [1, 10].

         For `Test/File = N\A`, we will get a random array of size 5 like the following.<br>
         ```
+        5
         4 6 7 2 1
         ```

         For `Test/File = 2`, we will get random array of size 5 twice like the following.
         ```
         2
+        5
         4 6 7 2 1
+        5
         2 10 8 9 5
         ```